Eadgyth/Programming-Editor/docs/Help.md

 <li>If the Editor is run on Java 9 or higher a Java program may be run on the
     module path by specifying a module name in the 'Source' tab in the project settings.
 Running a module in Eadgyth requires that the module directory is the source directory.
-Multi-module mode is not built in.
+Multi-module mode is not built in.</li>
 <li>A separate destination directory for compiled class files can be specified
     in the 'sources' tab in the project settings.
 This directory is created in the project directory when Java files are compiled and can be deleted in the